DC Universe (franchise): Superman (2025)

 Although it is not an origin story, the film focuses on a young version of Clark Kent / Superman as a reporter interacting with key characters such as Lois Lane, as he goes on a journey to reconcile his Kryptonian heritage with his human family in Smallville, Kansas.
 Safran described Superman in the film as "the embodiment of truth, justice and the American way; he's kindness in a world that thinks of kindness as old fashioned".

 James Gunn was already writing a new DC film by the middle of November 2022, and revealed it to be a Superman film the next month.
 He said it would not star the DCEU's Henry Cavill because the script focused on a younger version of Superman.
 When Gunn and Peter Safran unveiled their initial DCU slate in January 2023, the film was titled Superman: Legacy.
 Gunn said the film would take specific inspiration from the comic book All-Star Superman (2005–2008) by Grant Morrison and Frank Quitely, along with other comic books.
 In March, Gunn confirmed he would direct while Safran was producing with him.
 David Corenswet and Rachel Brosnahan were cast as Superman and Lois Lane in June.
 The title was shortened to just Superman by the end of February 2024, when filming began in Norway, and primarily occurred at Trilith Studios in Atlanta, Georgia.
 Filming wrapped on July 30.
 Gunn and Safran consider the film to be the true beginning of the DCU.
 Superman premiered on July 7, 2025, and was released on July 11.

-Superman is set after the first season of the animated DCU series Creature Commandos (2024–25), with Frank Grillo reprising his role as Rick Flag Sr. María Gabriela de Faría is introduced in Superman as Angela Spica / The Engineer, a member of the Authority, ahead of their own film, alongside the introduction of other superheroes, including Nathan Fillion as the Green Lantern Guy Gardner, while Sean Gunn portrays Maxwell Lord; Fillion and Sean Gunn previously portrayed Cory Pitzner / T.D.K.
+Superman is set in mid-2025, after the first season of the animated DCU series Creature Commandos (2024–25), with Frank Grillo reprising his role as Rick Flag Sr. María Gabriela de Faría is introduced in Superman as Angela Spica / The Engineer, a member of the Authority, ahead of a planned film about the team, alongside the introduction of other superheroes, including Nathan Fillion as the Green Lantern Guy Gardner, while Sean Gunn portrays Maxwell Lord; Fillion and Sean Gunn respectively portrayed Cory Pitzner / T.D.K.
 (The Detachable Kid) and Weasel in The Suicide Squad, with the latter also voicing Weasel in Creature Commandos.
-Additionally, John Cena and Tinashe Kajese-Bolden make uncredited appearances as Chris Smith / Peacemaker and A.R.G.U.S. affiliate Flo Crawley, reprising their roles from The Suicide Squad.
+John Cena and Tinashe Kajese-Bolden also make uncredited appearances as Chris Smith / Peacemaker and A.R.G.U.S. affiliate Flo Crawley, reprising their roles from The Suicide Squad.
 The film features the "Quantum Unfolding Chamber" technology from the first season of the television series Peacemaker (2022).